 For sure.
 And if anybody listening to this needs some support or encouragement to pursue what it is that that they want and they need help giving themselves that permission, then please do reach out.
-And we’ll talk about how later, but it’s incredibly important.
+We’ll talk about how later, but it’s incredibly important.

 Chris Ippolito 40:44